Assesa44/Assesa44/README.md

 Scraped and analyzed over 350 product reviews from Jumia Kenya using BeautifulSoup.
 Cleaned the data, ran sentiment analysis, and visualized consumer insights using Tableau.

 🎬 *[What Makes a Cult Classic?](https://github.com/Assesa44/what_makes_a_cult_classic)*
-Explored cast, genre, and review data to understand patterns behind cult movie popularity.
+Explored cast and genre, and review data to understand patterns behind cult movie popularity.
 Includes EDA, feature engineering, and thoughtful storytelling.

 ---